 CELESTE’s head (that’s nautical-speak for toilet) had been annoying us for years… but we hadn’t yet done anything about it because we had other, rather more pressing projects (like waterproofing the hull and replacing the rigging).
 This time, though, we decided to tackle it.

 The problem with it had gotten worse and we’d run out of spare parts.
 Because it was an odd brand – not the standard Jabsco – finding new spare parts was going to be difficult.
 And we kind of hated the over-engineered design anyway.
 So we rented a car, drove to the marine store in Port Townsend, and bought a new, simple, easy-to-fix-in-the-future Jabsco.
 We thought installing it would be no drama, but of course that’s never the case with boats….

 So we spent the following day hoofing it (no more rental car) all over Port Angeles to find the appropriate hoses to modify CELESTE’s plumbing.

-Fortunately we also got in a gorgeous hike in the Olympic Mountains, an area we’ve really come to love during the time we’ve spent in Port Angeles.
+Fortunately we also got in a gorgeous hike in the Olympic Mountains, an area I’ve really come to love during the time we’ve spent in Port Angeles.